eventEmitter/ee-arguments/README.md

 ### Constructor

-Creates an instance of the Arguments class bounds to the current arguments object.
+Creates an instance of the Arguments class bound to the current arguments object.

 	var Arguments = require('ee-arguments');